Jean-François Lyotard: The sublime

 Lyotard was a frequent writer on aesthetic matters.
 He was, despite his reputation as a postmodernist, a great promoter of modernist art.
 Lyotard saw postmodernism as a latent tendency within thought throughout time and not a narrowly limited historical period.
 He favored the startling and perplexing works of the high modernist avant-garde.
-In them he found a demonstration of the limits of our conceptuality, a valuable lesson for anyone too imbued with Enlightenment confidence.
+In them he found a demonstration of the limits of human conceptuality, a valuable lesson for anyone too imbued with Enlightenment confidence.
 Lyotard has written extensively also on many contemporary artists of his choice: Valerio Adami, Daniel Buren, Marcel Duchamp, Jacques Monory, Ruth Francken, Shusaku Arakawa, Bracha Ettinger, Sam Francis, Karel Appel, Barnett Newman, René Guiffrey, Gianfranco Baruchello, and Albert Ayme as well as on earlier artists, notably Paul Cézanne and Paul Klee.

 He developed these themes in particular by discussing the sublime.
 The "sublime" is a term in aesthetics whose fortunes revived under postmodernism after a century or more of neglect.
-It refers to the experience of pleasurable anxiety that we experience when confronting wild and threatening sights like, for example, a massive craggy mountain, black against the sky, looming terrifyingly in our vision.
-A sublime is the conjunction of two opposed feelings, which makes it harder for us to see the injustice of it, or a solution to it.
+It refers to the experience of pleasurable anxiety that people experience when confronting wild and threatening sights like, for example, a massive craggy mountain, black against the sky, looming terrifyingly.
+A sublime is the conjunction of two opposed feelings, which makes it harder to see the injustice of it, or a solution to it.

 Lyotard found particularly interesting the explanation of the sublime offered by Immanuel Kant in his Critique of Judgment (Kritik der Urtheilskraft, more exactly Critique of the Power of Judgment).
 In this book, Kant explains this mixture of anxiety and pleasure in the following terms: there are two kinds of "sublime" experience.
-In the "mathematically" sublime, an object strikes the mind in such a way that we find ourselves unable to take it in as a whole.
-More precisely, we experience a clash between our reason (which tells us that all objects are finite) and the imagination (the aspect of the mind that organizes what we see, and which sees an object incalculably larger than ourselves, and feels infinite).
-In the "dynamically" sublime, the mind recoils at an object so immeasurably more powerful than we, whose weight, force, scale could crush us without the remotest hope of our being able to resist it.
-(Kant stresses that if we are in actual danger, our feeling of anxiety is very different from that of a sublime feeling.
+In the "mathematically" sublime, an object strikes the mind in such a way that people find themselves unable to take it in as a whole.
+More precisely, they experience a clash between their reason (which tells them that all objects are finite) and the imagination (the aspect of the mind that governs perception, and which sees an object incalculably larger than themselves, and feels infinite).
+In the "dynamically" sublime, the mind recoils at an object so immeasurably more powerful than the individual, whose weight, force, scale could crush a person without the remotest hope of being able to resist it.
+(Kant stresses that if a person is in actual danger, their feeling of anxiety is very different from that of a sublime feeling.
 The sublime is an aesthetic experience, not a practical feeling of personal danger.)
 This explains the feeling of anxiety.